 \section{Conclusion}

 In this paper, we introduced GenAI-Arena, an open platform designed to rank generative models across text-to-image, image editing, and text-to-video tasks based on user preference. unlike other platforms, GenAI-Arena is driven by community voting to ensure transparency and sustainable operation.
-We employed the side-by-side human voting method to evaluate the models and collected over 6000 votes starting from February 11th, 2024.
-We compiled an Elo leaderboard with the votings and found that PlayGround V2.5, MagicBrush, and T2V-Turbo are the current state-of-the-art models in the three tasks (until June 4th, 2024).
+We employed the side-by-side human voting method to evaluate the models and collected over 9000 votes starting from February 11th, 2024.
+We compiled an Elo leaderboard with the votings and found that PlayGround V2.5, MagicBrush, and StableVideoDiffusion are the current state-of-the-art models in the three tasks (until Oct 24th, 2024).
 Analysis based on the collected votes shows that while the Elo rating is generally functional, but can biased by the imbalance of the "easy games" and "hard games".
-Several case studies demonstrate the high quality of our collected votes.
-What's more, we also released the human preference voting as GenAI-Bench.
-We prompt the existing MLLMs to evaluate the generated images and videos on GenAI-Bench and compute the correlations with human voting.
-The experiment showed that the existing MLLMs achieve very low correlation, even the best model GPT-4o can only achieve $0.22$ Pearson correlation with human voting on quality, same as random guessing on other aspects.
+Our expert review of 350 sampled human votes confirmed that 93.07\% of the votes can be viewed as either clearly reasonable or vaguely reasonable, demonstrating the high quality of our collected votes What's more, we also released the human preference voting as GenAI-Bench.
+We prompt the existing MLLMs to evaluate the generated images and videos on GenAI-Bench and compute the accuracy with human voting.
+The experiment showed that the open-source MLLMs achieve very low performance, even the best model GPT-4o can only achieve $49.19\%$ accuracy.
+This is mostly because their lack of instruction-following and reasoning ability in complex vision scenarios.
 In the future, we will continue collecting human votes to update the leaderboard, helping the community to keep track of the research progress.
 We also plan to develop a more robust MLLM to better approximate human ratings in GenAI-Bench.